CS2613-FA23/explorationactivity1-cookedbee/Overview.md

   are very difficult to crack, even highly efficient password cracking software has great difficulty cracking them[8].
 You usually use this library if you are trying to secure data, this is done with the hash algorithms, but be carful as they aren't all strong or safe, so it is important to keep up to date with all things regarding this module[9].
-If you want secure password hashing, like what i did in my program, you would use key derivation functions, like the ones i utilized in my program.
+If you want secure password hashing, like what i did in my program, you would use key derivation functions, like the ones I utilized in my program.
 If you want to verify both the data integrity and the authenticity of a given message , you should use the hmac module, because it uses a secret cryptographic key[10].
 If you want secure random numbers, like to use for password hashing or secret storage , you would use the secrets module.
 Additionally you would also use secrets if you wanted to generate secure tokens, to get like hard to guess
   URLs or password resets[11].